 The best way to really understand what your child needs is through undivided, individualized attention, and a strong, positive relationship in which they feel safe to take academic risks and ask questions.
 In most classrooms, the attention of the teacher is limited and goes to students who know all of the answers (because their hands are confidently raised and they are engaged in discussions) and the children who seek negative attention because they are calling out or disrupting their classmates.
 The one-to-one nature of tutoring affords an incredible opportunity to give your child the attention, support, and consistency they need to succeed.
 More importantly, it creates an environment in which learning is fun, rewarding, exciting, and satisfying, ultimately fostering the intrinsic motivation that is the key to success.

-Trinity College - BA, Religion
+Undergraduate Degree: Trinity College - Bachelor in Arts, Religion

-Middlebury College - MA, English
+Graduate Degree: Middlebury College - Master of Arts, English